 You’ll find self-check-in or low-contact check-in at more B&Bs.
 Keypad entry systems with codes customized to each guest have already been popular at Maple Cove B&B in Leonard and many other inns.
 Many guests prefer this method.

-A “touch-less” check-in at Arcadia House B&B in Arcadia will resemble the inn’s approach to late check-ins.
-Innkeeper Greg Wisner explained: “We leave an envelope outside the front door containing directions to the room and keys to the front door.
+A “touch-less” check-in process is being implemented at many inns and will resemble the inn’s approach to late check-ins.
+During Covid, many innkeepers used the following process: “We leave an envelope outside the front door containing directions to the room and keys to the front door.
 We have removed our check-in desk and will not require guests to sign in.
-We will ask guests to use hand sanitizer, available near the door, before they pickup their envelope and enter the house.”
+We will ask guests to use hand sanitizer, available near the door, before they pick up their envelope and enter the house.”

 At Always a Holiday!
 B&B in East Tawas, guests will still be asked to sign in, but they’ll use a brand-new pen which then becomes their pen.